r-Techsupport/rTS_Wiki/docs/factoids/ddu.md

 ## Wiping Display Drivers

+{: .warning .warning-icon }
-> ❗ Make sure you are in [Safe Mode](https://support.microsoft.com/en-us/help/12376/windows-10-start-your-pc-in-safe-mode) for the following steps.
+> Make sure you are in [Safe Mode](https://support.microsoft.com/en-us/help/12376/windows-10-start-your-pc-in-safe-mode) for the following steps.

 ### Laptops or integrated graphics
 To wipe display drivers for laptops/devices with onboard graphics: Select the "GPU" device type from the drop-down list on the right.